Nikituh/robust-mindcontrol-robotex/README.md

 Robust **Android Studio** solution of Robotex's Mindcontrol competition to assist struggling participants.

-On purpose checked out dirty commit with bare functionality so it wouldn't give too much away (honestly, I really do not write such crappy code: leave unused methods just standing there, an activity with 800 lines, commented out functionality etc.)
+On purpose checked out dirty commit with bare functionality so it wouldn't give too much away.
+It features unused functions, classes, even an entire VEX IQ BLE connection logic that is entirely unused.
+It's your job to filter out useless information :)

-Neither will I be explaining Android development basics.
-Google it!
-Besides, it's not like you need it.
-This is a hackathon.

 ## Prerequisites

 * Android Studio
 * Android SDK - downloaded from within Android Studio
-* Debug drivers (Windows only, Linux and Mac automatically find them when a phone is plugged in)

-I will not be explaining how to install Android Studio.
-There are enough tutorials out there.
-Google it.

 ## What it does